Digital divide in Canada: Location

 A map highlighting Canada's ten provinces and three territories in white.

 While urban areas within Canada have a 100% high speed internet availability rate, rural areas have a lower level of access to high speed internet service with a rate of only 87%.
 Many locations which do not have access to high speed broadband networks reside within the Northwest Territories, Yukon, and Iqaluit where various geographical features create difficulties relating to the development of broadband infrastructure.
 These development difficulties are compounded by the fact that there exists little incentive for ISPs to build broadband infrastructure in the north due to the high cost and low return of developing in areas where towns and people are greatly dispersed.

 Differences can also be found in the quality of networks that Canadians who live in different areas of the country have access to.
-Those living in urban areas, particularly residents of newly constructed or renovated condominiums, are more likely to have access to fiber to the premises (FTTP) internet connectivity than those in older neighbourhoods, who commonly still connect to the internet through infrastructure that is based at least partially on legacy telephone or cable technologies.
+Those living in urban areas, particularly residents of newly constructed or renovated condominiums, are more likely to have access to fibre to the premises (FTTP) internet connectivity than those in older neighbourhoods, who commonly still connect to the internet through infrastructure that is based at least partially on legacy telephone or cable technologies.
 As of 2015 Canada ranks 24th out of all countries in terms of FTTP penetration at a level of less than 5%.
 This lags behind other developed countries such as Japan and South Korea which have national FTTP penetration levels of nearly 70%.